 Data Availability and Pricing

 Market data comes from the exchange that offers the market.
 For example, the New York Stock Exchange (NYSE) provides Level I and II data for stocks listed on the NYSE.
 Day traders receive the market data via their day-trading brokerage.
-Level I and II is available for futures and stocks.
+Level I and II are available for futures and stocks.
 Some forex brokers also offer Level II market data, although not all.